foteinipapadopoulou/LiveBusMaps/README.md

 # LiveBusMaps
-This Project is based on Publish/Subscribe system and was created in terms of course Distributed Systems in the 6th semester of Departement Informatics.
+This Project is based on Publish/Subscribe system and was created in terms of course Distributed Systems in the 6th semester of Departement of Computer Science @ AUEB.

 ### Publish/Subscribe System